-Researchers at the University of Florida Diabetes Institute and University of Miami will share a new $3.3 million grant awarded by The Leona M. and Harry B. Helmsley Charitable Trust to help fast-track exceptionally significant discoveries in T1D.
+Researchers at the University of Florida Diabetes Institute and University of Miami will share a new $3.3 million collaborative grant awarded by The Leona M. and Harry B. Helmsley Charitable Trust to help fast-track significant discoveries in T1D worldwide.

 Published: Nov 14th, 2014

 Combining Efforts to Stop Diabetes® Nearly 30 million Americans have diabetes and an additional 86 million have prediabetes, placing them at risk for developing Type 2 diabetes.
 The University of Florida and […]